Columbia Engineering Class Day

 Check-in

-- Arrive through the Broadway Entrance to Roone Auditorium in Lerner Hall with your CUID (or, if you graduated in October or February, a print-out of your registration and a government ID) and wearing academic regalia.
+- Enter through the Broadway Entrance to Roone Arledge Auditorium with your CUID (or, if you graduated in October or February, a printout of your registration and a government ID) and wearing academic regalia.

-- Upon check-in, if there is no name card on file for you, please visit the walk-in table to obtain a blank card to fill in your information.
-You will then need to go to the back of the line as well as sit in the back of student seating
+- Upon check-in, if there is no name card on file for you, go to the walk-in table to obtain a blank card to fill in your information.
+You will need to go to the back of the line as well as sit in the back of student seating.

 - Dress for the weather.
 South Lawn will be tented, and the ceremony will take place rain or shine!

-- Limit or leave at home any additional items; there will not be storage or security for your belongings.
+- Limit or leave at home any unnecessary items; there will not be storage or security for your belongings.

 Procession

-- After you check in, line up on the ramps of Lerner Hall by 12:55 p.m. – at which time, bells will ring to signal the start of the procession.
+- After you check in, line up on the ramps of Alfred Lerner Hall by 12:55 p.m., at which time bells will ring to signal the start of the procession.

 - Your position in line is on a first-come basis.
 There is no set order and you are free to line up and sit with your friends!